 We should be displeased with ourselves when we commit sin, for sin is displeasing to God.
 Sinful though we are, let us at least be like God in this, that we are displeased at what displeases him.
 In some measure then you will be in harmony with God’s will, because you find displeasing in yourself what is abhorrent to your Creator.

-These words commenting on David’s contrite confession of his transgression and sin in Psalm 51 are an excerpt from St. Augustine’s Sermon 19, 2-3: CCL 41, 252-254 and are used in the Roman Catholic Office of Readings for the 14th Sunday of Ordinary Time with the accompanying biblical reading taken from 2 Samuel 12:1-25, the response of King David to Nathan who confronts him about his sins aganist Uriah and Bathsheba.
+These words commenting on David’s contrite heart and confession of his transgression and sin in Psalm 51 are an excerpt from St. Augustine’s Sermon 19, 2-3: CCL 41, 252-254.
+It is used in the Roman Catholic Office of Readings for the fourteenth (14th) Sunday of Ordinary Time.
+The accompanying biblical reading is taken from 2 Samuel 12:1-25, the response of King David to Nathan who confronts him about his sins against Uriah and Bathsheba.

 For more resources on conversion of heart, see the REPENTANCE SECTION of the Crossroads Initiative Library, a sub-section of our Lenten Library.